EMsoft-org/EMsoftSuperbuild/ReadMe.md

 ## Introduction ##

 This cmake project will build an EMsoft SDK by downloading all the necessary 3rd party libraries as prebuilt binaries or as source code and compiling those libraries.
+In this developOO bench, the cmake code will build an EMsoftOO_SDK that is suitable for linking against the EMsoftOO object oriented source code base.
+Note that this SDK can co-exist alongside the regular SDK built by the develop branch.

 ## Prerequisites ##